 Going Active & Adaptive to Help Business Students Master Statistics

-A lecture-driven, one-size-fits-all approach just wasn’t working anymore for Senior Instructor Rachel Webb’s core statistics course.
+A lecture-driven, one-size-fits-all approach just wasn’t working for Senior Instructor Rachel Webb’s introductory statistics course.

-She found a new solution in personalized learning and data-driven, interactive teaching.
+She redesigned the course with a focus on personalized learning and data-driven, interactive teaching –

-It’s safe to say most students in Rachel Webb’s Statistics class at Portland State University (PSU) aren’t there for a love of mathematical data.
+It’s safe to say most students in Rachel Webb’s statistics for business class at Portland State University (PSU) aren’t there for a love of mathematical data.
 The course is a core requirement for business students, and for many, it’s a difficult one.

 “[With other systems], most of those complaints were about, ‘It’s not the way we did it in class.’
 Because this is so customized, we are able to deliver lessons exactly how we would in class,” she said.